 In order to fully reap all the benefits hidden in the process data, such a solution not only has to be robust and easy to use, it also has to offer one common platform to analyze data from continuous process steps downstream as well as from batch operations upstream.
 A collection of island solutions for specific process problems across the value chain of analyze, monitor and predict hinders the value potential hidden in the data.
 It makes a holistic analysis approach very complicated and leads to missed potential opportunities along the way.

 Would you like to learn more about batch process analytics and the value of a self-service approach?
-Watch the webinar on demand: Batch analytics with TrendMiner.
-This webinar introduces how to use self-service analytics for batch production and the actual benefits that can be achieved with a single solution.
+Watch the video Batch analytics with TrendMiner.
+This webinar on demand introduces how to use self-service analytics for batch production and the actual benefits that can be achieved with a single solution.
 It also includes use cases and a live software demonstration, so you can see the whole process in action.